d0x7/cv-thesis/README.md

 * Upload the `thesis.tex`
 * Press _Recompile_

+### VS Code
+* To use VS Code like other LaTeX dedicated editors (e.g. TeX Studio) you can use the extension [LaTeX Workshop](https://marketplace.visualstudio.com/items?itemName=James-Yu.latex-workshop).
+* With the current settings in `.vscode/settings.json` the compile process will be initiated whenever a file is saved.
+* The default recipe (also specified in `setting.json`) will make sure that all files generated during compilation will end up in the `output` directory.
+* Sometimes the compile process hangs in the "Build Stage" (e.g. if there is a syntax error in the document).
+This can be seen on the left side in the status bar at the bottom of VS code.
+If this happens you can manually stop compilation:
+  * Open the LaTeX Workshop extension menu
+  * In the commands section open the "Build LaTeX project" section
+  * Use "Terminate current compilation"
+* In the extension menu you will also find the compiler log messages indicating why the compilation didn't finish in the first place.

+Note: You can still use `make` in the terminal to compile your thesis document.

 ## Language Selection 🇬🇧 🇩🇪

 By default this thesis template is set to English.
 To switch to German do the following: